To test a DC motor, you will need a DC power supply, such as a battery or a DC power adapter, and a multimeter. To begin the test, follow these steps:

 Using the multimeter, set it to the DC voltage setting, and measure the voltage across the motor terminals.
 This will give you an idea of the motor's voltage rating and its overall condition.

-Next, using the wire jumpers, connect the motor to the power supply, making sure to observe the correct polarity.
+Next, using the wire jumpers, connect the DC motor to the power supply, making sure to observe the correct polarity.

 Slowly increase the power supply voltage, and observe the motor for any signs of unusual behavior, such as excessive heat or strange noises.